Club History

 THIRD PHASE

-With the Club’s expansion, membership also grew dramatically, and by 1993, plans were under way for the third phase of our building.
-After a successful capital campaign, we were able to enlarge our learning center and turn previously unused storage areas into multipurpose meeting rooms, a new stage, a new kitchen and snack bar, an expanded parking area and many other improvements.
+With the Club’s expansion, membership grew dramatically, and by 1993 plans were underway for the third phase of our building.
+After a successful capital campaign, we were able to enlarge our learning center and transform previously unused storage areas into multipurpose meeting rooms, a new stage, a new kitchen and snack bar, an expanded parking area, and many other improvements.

 FOURTH PHASE

 On Wednesday, May 17, 2023, after a successful capital campaign, we opened a multi-million-dollar, 6,500-square-foot addition to the Club.
-The highlight of the expansion is a new science, technology, engineering and math center, which includes new laser engraving machines and 3D printers.
-It will allow kids to gain skills that can potentially alter their life paths.
-The project also included renovations to some existing spaces in the Club, including the art room, kitchen and games room.
-We are now able to serve up to 475 kids a day.
+The highlight of the expansion is a new science, technology, engineering, and math center, featuring laser engraving machines and 3D printers.
+It allows kids to gain skills that can potentially alter their life paths.
+The project also included renovations to existing spaces in the Club, including the art room, kitchen, and games room.
+We are now able to serve up to 475 kids each day.